miriamschalamun/RNA_Tricho/README.md

 ## Introduction
 This repository offers an R script for gene expression analysis, tailored for the organism *Trichoderma reesei* and based on the Bioconductor DESeq2 package.
 For details of the DESeq2 package please refere to the [DESeq2 Vignette] : https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html.

-The **RNASeq_analysis** script was created to analyze the findings in Schalamun et al. 2023 "The transcription factor STE12 in *T. reesei* is invovled in carbon and secondary metabolism".
-DOI to come when published
+The **RNASeq_analysis** script was created to analyze the findings for Manuscript in preparation

-The input data is a raw count matrix from *featureCounts* but other raw count matrixes from can be used as well.
+The input data is a raw count matrix from *featureCounts* but other raw count matrixes can be used as well.
 The  scripts include functions for differential gene expression analysis, normalization, principal component analysis (PCA), heatmaps generation, and gene ontology (GO) enrichment analysis.

 *Trichoderma reesei* gene annotation is based on PMCID: PMC4771370 and PMC4812632.

-The script was wrritten and executed on Windows 10 and R version 4.2.2.
+The script was written and executed on Windows 10 and R version 4.2.2.

 ## Requirements and Installation